SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 Price (Essential Plan, directly from safetywing.com)

-For 18-39 year olds: $62.72 per 4 weeks (As of April 2026).
+For 18-39 year olds: $62.72 per 4 weeks (as of April 2026).
 That's approximately $815 per year.
-With a 364-day annual prepayment, there's a 10% discount, which is approximately $735.
+A 364-day annual prepayment offers a 10% discount, which is approximately $735.
 For seniors over 40, the price increases on a sliding scale.

 SafetyWing completed in 4 minutes